-Check your skin regularly for new moles that are tender or growing.
-Ask your primary care doctor how often you should see a dermatologist.
+Check your skin regularly for new moles or growth or changes in an existing mole.
+Ask your primary health care provider how often you should see a dermatologist.

-The best defenses against getting too much harmful UV radiation are protective clothing, shade and timing.
-Our checklist:
+The best defense against too much harmful ultraviolet radiation is a combination of protective clothing, shade and good timing.

-– Wear clothes.
-Shirts, hats, shorts and pants provide the best protection from UV rays – and they don’t coat your skin with goop.
+Cover up.
+Shirts, hats, shorts and pants provide the best protection from UV rays.

 Find shade – or make it.
-Picnic under a tree, read beneath an umbrella, take a canopy to the beach.
-Keep infants in the shade – they lack the tanning pigments known as melanin to protect their skin.
+Picnic under a tree, read beneath an umbrella or take a canopy to the beach.
+Keep infants in the shade – they are still developing the tanning pigments, known as melanin, that protect skin.

 Plan around the sun.
 Go outdoors in early morning or late afternoon, when the sun is lower.
 UV radiation peaks at midday.

 Sunglasses aren’t just a fashion accessory.
-Good shades protect your eyes from UV radiation that causes cataracts.
+Good shades protect your eyes from UV radiation, which may cause cataracts.

 Some sunscreens prevent sunburn but are less effective at reducing UV rays that cause other types of skin damage.
-Make sure yours offers broad spectrum protection.
+Make sure your sunscreen offers broad spectrum protection.

-Avoid sunscreen with vitamin A. Eating vitamin A-laden vegetables is good for you, but spreading vitamin A on your skin may not be.
-Government data show that tumors and lesions develop sooner on skin coated with creams laced with vitamin A, also called retinyl palmitate or retinol.
-It’s in 20 percent of all sunscreens we reviewed in 2014.
-Avoid any skin or lip product whose label includes retinyl palmitate, retinol or vitamin A.
+Avoid sunscreen with vitamin A. Government data shows that tumors and lesions develop sooner on skin coated with creams containing vitamin A, also called retinyl palmitate or retinol.
+Avoid any sunscreen whose label includes retinyl palmitate, retinol or vitamin A.

-Reapply cream often.
+Reapply often.
 Sunscreen chemicals sometimes degrade in the sun, wash off or rub off on towels and clothing.
 Sunscreen should be reapplied at least every two hours – more often if you have been swimming or sweating.

 Men ignore sun safety at their peril.
-In 2021, the American Cancer Society estimated about twice as many American men died from melanoma as women.
-Surveys show that 34 percent of men wear sunscreens, compared to 78 percent of women.
+In 2021, the American Cancer Society estimated about twice as many American men are expected to die from melanoma as women and surveys show that only 48 percent of men report routine sun avoidance, compared to 68 percent of women.

 Got your vitamin D?
 Many people don’t get enough vitamin D, a hormone manufactured by the skin in the presence of sunlight.
-Your doctor can test your level and recommend supplements if you are low in this vital nutrient.
+Your health care provider can test your vitamin D levels and recommend supplements if they’re low.

 A few blistering sunburns in childhood can double a person’s lifetime chances of developing serious forms of skin cancer.
-The best sunscreen is a hat and shirt.
-After that, protect kids with a sunscreen that’s effective and safe.
+The best form of sun protection is a hat, shirt and shade.
+After that, protect kids with a sunscreen product that’s effective and safe.

-Take these special precautions with infants and children:
+There are special precautions to take with infants and children.

-Infants under six months should be kept out of direct sun as much as possible.
+Infants under 6 months should be kept out of direct sun as much as possible.
 Their skin is not yet protected by melanin.
 When you take your baby outside:

 Toddlers and children